ysim/daylight/README.md

 sunset time of your current location by grabbing the latitude and longitude based on your IP address (hence, it may not work if you're behind a VPN).

+This was written as a fun intro project to Go. :)

 ### Usage

 Compile the binary and run the program: